 - If you have a CQL Test Query, feel free to enter it in order to verify that your Connection parameters are correct.
 It should be a standard query that returns a small amount of information - one row is enough.
 You can use the Test Connection button if you've entered a Test Query:

 - Once you have the information entered and (optionally) verified, click the Save button to save the Connection.
 You're ready to use the Connection in a QueryPair.

-Note: The CQL text, ascii, varchar and inet types (ascii, text and varchar are CQL synonyms) are 2GB in size, qualifying them as CLOB types.
-For more information on how QuerySurge handles CLOBs, please see the our Knowledge Base article on QuerySurge and CLOB Data.
+- text, ascii, varchar types.
+The CQL text, ascii, varchar and inet types (ascii, text and varchar are CQL synonyms) are 2GB in size, qualifying them as CLOB types.
+For more information on how QuerySurge handles CLOBs, see the our Knowledge Base article on QuerySurge and CLOB Data.